Cool off with a Roman snow cone

 Even if you're not a culture buff the rest of the year, the prospect of a couple of hours in a well air-conditioned room should be enough to tempt anyone into Rome's excellent museums and galleries.

-Summer exhibitions are in full swing, so skip the queues for the permanent collections at the usual suspects and take advantage of the relative quiet at the Museo di Roma in Trastevere (currently telling the story of May '68 in Italy), the MAXXI (featuring contemporary African artists), the Galleria d'Arte Moderna (artistic visions of Rome), the Palazzo delle Esposizione (Italian photography from the 1960s onwards), Palazzo Barberini (classical and contemporary portraits), Museo della Shoah (commemorating the 80th anniversary of Italy's racial laws), and many more.
+Summer exhibitions are in full swing, so skip the queues for the permanent collections at the usual suspects and take advantage of the relative quiet at the Museo di Roma in Trastevere (currently telling the story of May '68 in Italy), the MAXXI (featuring contemporary African artists), the Galleria d'Arte Moderna (artistic visions of Rome), the Palazzo delle Esposizione (female Italian photographers), Palazzo Barberini (classical and contemporary portraits), Museo della Shoah (commemorating the 80th anniversary of Italy's racial laws), and many more.

 Catch music or theatre outside